 Capital cities are not always the best way to judge a country, but Helsinki is an incredible example of urban planning and human cooperation (man working well with man, with machine and with nature).
 And I found this matter-of-fact, harmonizing approach pervasive both in the locals’ dispositions and in their way of life.
 Loud and boisterous behavior is apparently off the menu, as everyone seems to have paid attention in kindergarten—here, even pedestrians stay in their lanes.

-The Baltic Sea-side capital city is an architectural museum and a heartbeat for design trends shaped by Nordic modernism—muscular and tidy—and an absolutely pleasant place to put foot to sidewalk.
+The Baltic Louis Vuitton bags Sea-side capital city is an architectural museum and a heartbeat for design trends shaped by Nordic modernism—muscular and tidy—and an absolutely pleasant place to put foot to sidewalk.
 Beautiful cobblestone streets and garden parks are shaded by massive trees.
 Few buildings predate 1920, mostly due to the reconstruction following World War II.
 Hotel Katajanokka, my temporary home, is a majestic redbrick prison converted into privileged accommodations and no doubt hosts the most soundproof room you can sleep in (I did say it was a prison).
-My “cell” sports swank throw pillows and vodka in the freezer.
+My “cell” sports swank throw pillows and Louis Vuitton handbags vodka in the freezer.
 Jailbird, their dragon-free dungeon restaurant, serves pheasant and cold beetroot on barley risotto.
 Inventive, but straightforward.

 Because Finland is such a young country, thus unencumbered by historical pressures, fresh ideas flow freely.
 Thanks mainly to American and British film, television and media, Finns speak nearly perfect English, making it easy to discuss principles and possibilities with a variety of clever characters.
 Travelers who believe “natives” are more than just props for family photos will have an easy time making friends.

-Finland is also famous for lakes—nearly 200,000 of them—and vodka, with Finlandia leading the charge.
+Finland is also famous for lakes—nearly 200,000 of them hollister sale uk—and hollister clearance vodka, with Finlandia leading the charge.
 Blind invitations from locals to dine or drink together are rare, but if you make the first move they’ll respond in kind.
 One of my guitar heroes, Rock & Roll Hall-of-Famer Jorma Kaukonen descends from this enchanting land of stoicism.
 Jorma is my conversation starter (the former Hot Tuna and Jefferson Airplane man has an LI connection).
 Others handle the closers, often infused with patriotism and global economic strategies.
 In A21, a chic cocktail lounge overlooking a square boasting many statues of sword-wielding men on horseback, I ask a sharply dressed woman seated at a hewn-log bar about the half of her salary consumed by taxes.
 She smiles and replies, “Sounds like a solution searching for a problem.”
 Outsmarted, I play brain ping-pong with that riddle, drink another beer and then hop on a northbound flight to court nature.

 Onward and Upward